siiftun1857/istrolid-magnux-documents/modifiers.md

 > gameplayImpact : This modifier affect how the gameplay works.
 Modifiers with this tag are not allowed to be changed in mid game.
 > displayImpact : This modifier affect what can players see.
 > controllingImpact : This modifier affect how players control their units and their building queue.
 Modifiers with this tag are not allowed to be changed in mid game.
 > informingImpact : This modifier affect the ability of players know the stats of units and games.
 Modifiers with this tag are not allowed to be changed in mid game.
+> mapGeneratorImpact : This modifier affect how the map generator works.
 > disallowStart : Starting a game that is not sandbox mode with enabled modifiers with this tag are not allowed.

 ## invalid
 > tags: gameplayImpact
 > info: Allows unlimited usage of invlaid designs.

 Allows units with any types of invalid with any amount in all game modes.
 This is an extremely dangerous modifier.
 Use with cautious!

 ## gamedev